dirleiro/phone-use-mental-health-capstone/README.md

 **Stakeholders and how they will leverage our findings**

-* MindSpace: To craft targeted campaigns using platform-specific insights.
-* Mental Health Professionals: To guide clients based on usage-emotion links
-* Individuals: To adjust habits with data-driven recommendations.
-* Platform Representatives : To enhance well-being features using emotional trends.
+* MindSpace: To focus on insights and recommendations that help MindSpace design campaigns to promote mental well-being through social media.

 **Objectives**